Safer Internet Day

 Safer Internet Day: Tuesday 7 February 2023

 Safer Internet Day is a great opportunity for children and young people, school staff, parents and carers and businesses in Wales to get involved in a truly global campaign.

-This year we are celebrating young people’s role in creating a safer internet and the ways they are shaping the interactive entertainment spaces they are a part of.
+This year we encouraged young people to voice their views, opinions or stories of using social media, gaming or apps.
 The platforms young people use are spaces for connection, community and collaboration, which is why Safer Internet Day challenges them to foster supportive relationships and respectful communities, whilst equipping them with the skills they need to keep themselves and others safe in these spaces.

-In addition to this, there are lesson plans, activities, worksheets and games from our trusted partners covering a range of topics in the resources area of Keeping Safe Online.
+For lesson plans, activities, worksheets and games from our trusted partners covering a range of topics visit the resources area of Keeping Safe Online.

 Support us on social media